LeifHuenderML/Harbinger/README.md

 1. Enhance existing LSTM models for Valley Fever prediction, improving accuracy and lead time
 2. Incorporate new features into our models, including air quality indices and smoke particulate matter data
 3. Expand dataset coverage to include more counties in California and Arizona
-4. Develop and compare various machine learning approaches (e.g., LSTM, GRU, Transformer models)
+4. Develop and compare various machine learning approaches (e.g., LSTM, Transformer, Mamba models)
 5. Investigate the impact of environmental cycles (e.g., El Niño, Pacific Decadal Oscillation) on outbreak patterns
 6. Develop sophisticated risk assessment models using Monte Carlo simulations and Markov chains
 7. Enhance model explainability using techniques like SHAP values and Layer-wise Relevance Propagation